Bairia

-In Bairia nagar panchayat population of children with age 0-6 is 4641 which makes up 16.35 % of total population of nagar panchayat.
-Average Sex Ratio of Bairia nagar panchayat is 895 which is lower than Uttar Pradesh state average of 912.
+In Bairia nagar panchayat population of children with age 0-6 is 60469 which makes up 15.64% of total population of nagar panchayat.
+Average Sex Ratio of Bairia nagar panchayat is 921 compared to the Uttar Pradesh state average of 912.
 Child Sex Ratio for the Bairia as per census is 867, lower than Uttar Pradesh average of 902.

 Bairia nagar panchayat has higher literacy rate compared to Uttar Pradesh.
-In 2011, literacy rate of Bairia nagar panchayat was 70.39 % compared to 67.68 % of Uttar Pradesh.
-In Bairia Male literacy stands at 81.07 % while female literacy rate was 58.54 %.
+In 2011, literacy rate of Bairia nagar panchayat was 70.39% compared to 67.68% of Uttar Pradesh.
+In Bairia Male literacy stands at 81.07% while female literacy rate was 58.54%.

 Bairia's Pin code is 277201 and postal head office is Bairia (Ballia).

 Geography

 Bairia nagar panchayat are 16 ward.

 Bairia is surrounded by Murlichhapra Block, Chakki Block and Shahpur Block to the south, and Reoti Block to the west.
 Reoti, Revelganj, Behea, Chhapra are the nearby cities to Bairia.

 Bairia is on the border of the Ballia District and Buxar District Saran(Chhapra) District.
 Buxar District Chakki is south of this place and Saran district is east of this place.
 Bairia is also on the border of Bhojpur District and Saran district.
 It is near the Bihar State border.